 The Department of Information Science offers the following graduate degrees:

-Designed to provide students with the knowledge and skills needed to function as information professionals in a variety of information agencies, including internet service providers, web search portals, information processing services, or electronic publishing.
+Designed to provide students with the knowledge and skills needed to function as information professionals in a variety of information agencies, and all types of libraries.

-Designed to provide students with the knowledge and skills needed to function as information professionals in a variety of libraries, including public libraries, academic libraries, special libraries maintained by government agencies, corporations, law firms, medical centers, or museums.
+The Master of Science with a major in Library Science (MS-LS) is designed to provide students with the knowledge and skills needed to function as information professionals in a variety of information organizations, including public libraries, academic libraries, or special libraries maintained by government agencies, corporations, law firms, medical centers, or museums.

 Designed to meet the rising demand for highly skilled data science and data analytics professionals.
 It prepares students for careers in data science and analytics with a broad knowledge of the required tools, techniques, and methods.